kexiZeroing/kexiZeroing.github.io/src/posts/start-new-computer.md

 <img alt="https ssh" src="https://ftp.bmp.ovh/imgs/2020/10/830c711c7263ab75.png" width="700">

 ### PAT in Azure DevOps
 A personal access token (PAT) is used as an alternate password to authenticate into Azure DevOps.
 Treat and use a PAT like your password.
 PATs are given permissions from a broad set of read and write scopes.
 They have access to all of the repositories and organizations that the user could access.
-Once you have a token, you can enter it instead of your password when performing Git operations over HTTPS. *If you are not prompted for your username and password, your credentials may be cached on your computer.
-You can update your credentials in the Keychain to replace your old password with the token.*
+Once you have a token, you can enter it instead of your password when performing Git operations over HTTPS.

 The **user's `.npmrc`** should contain credentials for all of the registries that you need to connect to.
 The NPM client will look at your **project's `.npmrc`**, discover the registry, and fetch matching credentials from user's `.npmrc`.
 This enables you to share project's `.npmrc` with the whole team while keeping your credentials secure.

 If you are developing on Windows, you only need to provide registries like `@foo:registry=https://pkgs.dev.azure.com/xxx/` in the user `.npmrc` file and run `vsts-npm-auth -config .npmrc` command on a periodic basis.
 Vsts will automatically create PAT tokens in Azure DevOps for each registry and inject credentials into your `.npmrc` file.

-If you are developing on Linux or Mac, vsts-npm-auth is not supported and we need to set up credentials manually.
+If you are developing on Linux or Mac, `vsts-npm-auth` is not supported and we need to set up credentials manually.
 First generate a personal access token with packaging read & write scopes, and then Base64 encode the PAT.
 Now use the encoded PAT values as password in the user `.npmrc` file (also need the organization, feed, username, and email).

-## Debug iOS Safari from your Mac
-1. On your iPhone, go to Settings > Safari > Advanced and toggle on `Web Inspector`.
-2. On your Mac, open Safari and go to Safari > Preferences > Advanced then check `Show Develop menu in menu bar`.
-3. Connect your iPhone to your Mac with the USB cable.
-4. On your iPhone, open the web site that you want to debug.
-5. On your Mac, in Safari, the name of the iOS device will appear as a submenu in the `Develop menu`.
-This will open a Web Inspector window on your Mac.